-In December 2006, we established Hydra Management LLC and Hydra Management Co.
-Inc., a general partner and investment management group, respectively, should we determine in the future to pursue a relationship with an externally managed fund.
+In December 2006, the Company established Hydra Management LLC and Hydra Management Co.
+Inc., a general partner and investment management group, respectively, should it determine in the future to pursue a relationship with an externally managed fund.
+These entities are currently inactive.